Skip to content

 What happens if I keep using Kissmovies clones anyway?

 You take on three risks at once.
 Legal exposure comes from copyright law, since streaming infringing content is itself reproduction in many jurisdictions.
-Malware exposure comes from the unvetted ad networks pirate sites depend on, and we caught two of three sampled clones serving deceptive site warnings before the home page finished loading.
+Malware exposure comes from the unvetted ad networks pirate sites depend on, which is why these clones so often serve deceptive site warnings before the home page even finishes loading.
 Reliability is the third risk, because the domain you saved last week may be seized this week with no warning, leaving your watch list orphaned.